-If a candidate is seeking certification in a content area and special education, are they required to complete a clinical placement in both settings?? [§228.67(a)]
+If a candidate is seeking certification in a content area and special education, are they required to complete a clinical placement in both settings?? [§228.61]

 Yes.
 A content area that includes Special Education is an appropriate placement for a candidate being certified in a content area and in Special Education.
-Note the assignment rules require this if the candidate is teaching TEKS.
+Note the assignment rules in Chapter 231, Subchapter F require this if the candidate is teaching TEKS.